webdevgabi/userManagement/README.md

 ## How to use
 The application is built in [NodeJS](https://nodejs.org/en) environment, so it must first be installed on your computer.

+Datas are stored in a [MongoDB](https://www.mongodb.com/) database, so you need to have a database in local or cloud.
+The connection URL of which is specified in `main.js` in the backend folder.

-You should run `npm install` in the backend folder, which will download all the packages that needs for the application
+You should run `npm install` in the backend and frontend folders, which will download all the packages that needs for the application

-Finally you can start the application: `nodemon main` in the backend folder
+Finally you can start the application, which must be done on both client and backend side:
+- Client (frontend folder): `npm run dev`
+- Backend (backend folder): `nodemon main`

 ## Data Structures
 **User:**